 Summary of qualifications & experience:

 My approach integrates the psychodynamic with the person-centred and cognitive therapies which I believe offer insight and understanding into how we develop and relate to each other.
-I also look at how the past impacts the present and I believe this approach offers a way forward to reach a client’s full potential.
+I look at how the past impacts the present and I believe this approach offers a way forward for you to reach your full potential.